 A deep-dive podcast for educators

-From Hobbes to Rawls, how social contract theory explains classroom rules, school culture, and the implicit agreements between teachers and pupils.
+From Hobbes to Rawls, how social contract theory explains classroom rules, school culture, and the implicit agreements between teachers and learners.

 History of Social Contract Theory